Welcome to California.

 There is a whale and dolphin watching tour.
 This tour is about two hours long and you will embark on a catamaran boat, sightseeing the wildlife.

 In addition, for all the wine lovers, outdoor adventures company offers a 90-minute evening scenic wine tour.
 Which features an appetizer platter along with three wines.
-You can find more information on there homepage.
+You can find more information on there site.

 There are several different locations one can park at Oceanside Beach San Diego.
 However, it’s important to be aware of certain parking restrictions.
 Currently, there is construction at the entrance of Oceanside harbor.